rwxrob/hugo-tutorial-link-data-to-type/README.md

 This tutorial suggests one way to minimize the use of `content` files by linking your data files to Hugo [content types](//gohugo.io/content/types).
-We use substring of the less known `.File.LogicalName` template variable in the `layouts/TYPE/single.html` template to link to a matching `.Site.Data` object that has the same base name as the nearly-empty content file (ex: `content/student/steve.md` <-> `data/student/steve.toml`).
+We use [substr](//gohugo.io/templates/functions#substr) on a lesser known—but very useful—`.File.LogicalName` template variable in the `layouts/TYPE/single.html` template to link to a matching `.Site.Data` object that has the same base name as the nearly-empty content file (ex: `content/student/steve.md` <-> `data/student/steve.toml`).